Skip to content

 The Euromast is a famous spot north of the Maastunnel in Rotterdam.
 It was built in 1960.
 It is a 185-metre-high tower with two restaurants situated on metre 92, giving you a magnificent view of the city.

-If you love to have more adventure, you can try to abseil down the building, and you can reserve one of the two suites that are located at the 100-metre point.
+If you love to have more adventure, you can try to abseil down the building and reserve one of the two suites located at the 100-metre point.

 Museum Rotterdam

-Museum Rotterdam is the perfect place to visit to learn more about the history of Rotterdam.
-It was built in the 1950s and displays many artworks from the 17th and 18th centuries, documents, and artifacts.
+Museum Rotterdam is the perfect place to visit to learn more about the city’s history.
+It was built in the 1950s and displayed many artworks, documents, and artefacts from the 17th and 18th centuries.

-Another place you can visit is the Coolhaven annex, which was dedicated to World War II.
-It was opened in 2015 and includes exhibits related to the Dutch wartime.
+Another place you can visit is the Coolhaven annex, which was opened in 2015 and is dedicated to World War II.
+It includes exhibits related to the Dutch wartime.

 Market Hall